tsupplis/cpm86-hacking/README.md

 INF:      col=40     Switch to 40 columns
 INF:      col=80     Switch to 80 columns
 ```
+- reboot: simple cold or warm reboot (PC only)
 - cls: clear screen (clsansi is a vt100/ansi version as opposed to vt52 for PC)
 - pause: submit tool waiting for a keystroke
-- tod replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years
+- tod (CP/M-86 1.1 for XT only) replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years.
+It does not fix the visual issue of the century hard coded to 19.
+Patches exist for that.
 - ver displays the BDOS version
 - at clock tools
-    - attime sync up clock
+    - attime (CP/M-86 1.1 for XT only) sync up clock
-    - atinit sync up clock and clean screen, display cp/m version
+    - atinit (CP/M-86 1.1 for XT only) sync up clock and clean screen, display cp/m version
+- pce tools (PCE Emulator only)
+    - pcetime (CP/M-86 1.1 for XT only) sync up clock
+    - pceinit (CP/M-86 1.1 for XT only) sync up clock and clean screen, display cp/m version
+    - pcever
+    - pceexit
+    - pcemnt

 All the C tools benefits from the file specification pattern of Aztec C: [user]/[drive]:[filespec]. as well basic \<file and \>file redirects are supported.

 ## What CP/M-86?

-All the tools are working on
+Unless mentioned otherwise, all the tools are working on
 - CP/M-86 1.1
 - Concurrent CP/M 3.1
 - Concurrent DOS 3.2 to 6.21
 - Personal CP/M 2.04
 - DOS Plus 1.2

-Those OSes work Incredibly well on PCE on floppy and HD images.
+Those OSes work incredibly well on PCE on floppy and HD images.
 This emulator is simple, small and works a treat.
 Fantastic...

 ![CP/M-86 1.1](images/cpm86.png)

 ![CP/M-86 1.1 Apps](images/cpmapps.png)

 ## PCE tools shortcuts

 - pcetime has no option, It displays and sets up the clock using
     - BDOS Function 68h (T_SET) if BDOS >= 3.0 (Dates from 01/01/1978)
     - Using System Variable Control Block through BDOS Function 31h (S_SYSVAR) on BDOS= 2.2